matter-labs/zksync-web-era-docs/docs/dev/testnet/known-issues.md

 ## Metamask native contract interactions not working

-It is not currently possible to interact with zkSync smart contracts via Metamask with EIP-1559 transactions.
-The reason for that is that Metamask tries to override several EIP-1559 transaction fields (assuming they can not have zero value), while these fields should be zero for zkSync.
+It is not currently possible to interact with zkSync smart contracts via Metamask with EIP-1559 transactions. zkSync does not support EIP1559 transactions.

 **Solution.** Explicitly specify `{ type: 0 }` in transaction overrides to use Ethereum legacy transactions.